qstraza/torPhp/README.md

-Open up FF (make sure newly created profile is loaded) and add user certificate for accessing TOR under privacy & settings, "Certificates - When a server requests your personal certificateselect" select "Select one automatically"
+Open up FF (make sure newly created profile is loaded) and add user certificate for accessing TOR under privacy & settings, "Certificates - When a server requests your personal certificate" select "Select one automatically"

-Go to http://etor.mnz.gov.si/ and confirm/add the exception.
+Go to https://etor.mnz.gov.si/ and confirm/add the exception.

 Close FF.